openthread/openthread/src/cli/README_COAPS.md

 ## Complete example DTLS/CoAP client (Node 2)

 In this example the coap client is also the dtls client.
-The dlts client can connect to an coaps server which is listen on coaps port 5684, e.g to the [Node 1](#complete-example-for-dtlscoap-server-node-1) above.
+The dlts client can connect to a coaps server which is listen on coaps port 5684, e.g to the [Node 1](#complete-example-for-dtlscoap-server-node-1) above.

 > Note: Node 1 and Node 2 must use the same mode.
 Either PSK or Certificate based.